massdriver-cloud/docs/docs/bundles/02-configuration.md

 sidebar_label: Configuration
 ---

-The `massdriver.yaml` file contains metadata for publishing a Massdriver bundle to the Massdriver package manager as well as configuration for controlling the UI interface.
+The `massdriver.yaml` file contains metadata for publishing a Massdriver bundle to the Massdriver package manager as well as configuration for controlling the UI.

 **`massdriver.yaml` Properties**: